-- A. Discipline Level 1 Written Warning

-- B. Discipline Level 2 Written Reprimand
+A. Discipline Level 1 Written WarningB.
+Discipline Level 2 Written Reprimand

-- C. Discipline Level 3 Suspension

-- D. Discipline Level 4 Termination
+C. Discipline Level 3 SuspensionD.
+Discipline Level 4 Termination

-- Section 11.2 When a meeting is scheduled that may lead to formal discipline of an employee, such employee has the right to have a representative of the Association present, provided that this right will not be exercised to delay disciplinary proceedings.
+When a meeting is scheduled that may lead to formal discipline of an employee, such employee has the right to have a representative of the Association present, provided that this right will not be exercised to delay disciplinary proceedings.
 It is the employee's responsibility to notify the Association.

-- Section 11.3 In determining the discipline to apply, the District will consider:
+In determining the discipline to apply, the District will consider:

-- A. The nature and seriousness of the offense.

-- B. The employee's past work record.
+- A. The nature and seriousness of the offense. - B. The employee's past work record.

-- Section 11.4 Employees shall not be required to submit to a polygraph or lie detector device in any District investigation.
+Employees shall not be required to submit to a polygraph or lie detector device in any District investigation.

-ARTICLE 12 WORK DAY
+ARTICLE 12 | WORK DAY

-- Section 12.1 The employees' base workday within each building/unit will be seven and a half (7.5) hours.
-In addition, employees will be expected to fulfill the responsibilities outlined in the Responsibility Contract as referenced in Appendix A2. - Section 12.2 The amount of time required at each level for each school and/or building will be consistent as much as possible throughout the District.
+The employees' base workday within each building/unit will be seven and a half (7.5) hours exclusive of a thirty-minute (30) lunch period (Section 12.5).
+In addition, employees will be expected to fulfill the responsibilities outlined in the Responsibility Contract as referenced in Appendix A2.

+The amount of time required at each level for each school and/or building will be consistent as much as possible throughout the District.